Lenny McGill

-Charles Leonard "Lenny" McGill (born May 31, 1971) is an American former professional football player who was a defensive back in the National Football League (NFL).
+Charles Leonard McGill III (born May 31, 1971) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Arizona State Sun Devils.
-He currently is the Senior National Scout for the Las Vegas Raiders.
+He currently is the senior national scout for the Las Vegas Raiders.
 He played five seasons for the Green Bay Packers, the Atlanta Falcons, and the Carolina Panthers.